franklinharper/franklinharper.github.io/now.md

 For years I've been battling against distractions caused by my phone.
 And I finally have a solution that works!

 It's the [Brick](https://getbrick.app/pages/story), and I love it!
-It is a hardware/app combo that allows me to selectively disable (aka brick) my distraction apps.
-A small piece of hardware is required to "unbrick" the phone, and that adds just enough friction to prevent me from using the apps I want to avoid during certain times of the day.
+It's a hardware/software combo that allows me to selectively disable (aka brick) my distraction apps.
+A small piece of hardware is required to "unbrick" the those apps, and that extra step adds just enough friction to prevent me from using the apps I want to avoid during certain times of the day.
 When running on Android 16 the Brick app isn't yet perfect.
 The automatic brick/unbrick scheduling doesn't always work, but hopefully they'll be able to fix that bug soon.
 The great thing is that since I have broken my phone distraction habit, I don't even realize if the phone is bricked or not.
 My brain has learned new habits, and just assumes that I can't access the bricked apps when I'm not supposed to.

 # Building apartments